IT help & support for students

 • For personal communications and social media logins, you should be using a personal email address.

-If you have forgotten your current password:
+If you forgotten your current password, go to the Microsoft password reset portal.

 Connect to the “ANU Secure” network using your ANU email ID and the respective password (this will be the same as your Canvas login info).